PiensaGrande/rachel-site_info/README.md

 3) This module introduces a module manifest in the form of template.php and messages.php which allow a single module to function across multiple languages and moves things like module title, logo location, and description into a single template file.
 The module manifest and template.php can also be seen in the control-pi repository.

+4) This module shows one way to give Admin the ability to control parts of Apache including a UI select box on apache log format.
+Our images, and I presume most country-wide installs, should not permit this as a choice to the user, but it is here as a demonstration of presenting infrastructure choices to the Admin user.
+The same method would work for php.ini type changes.

 ## Future Direction / TODO

-*adjust the form interface to remove PG specific defaults for funding source and funding type
+*further adjust the form interface to remove PG-specific defaults for student-teacher type, underserved scale, funding source and funding type

 *add error messages when attempting to download prior to creating site-info.json or adjust stats to not show link.